igrek51/nuclear/docs/inspect.md

 ## Use cases
 ### Look up methods
-List methods or functions and look up their signature to see how to use them.
+Listing methods, functions and looking up their signature is extremely beneficial to see how to use them.
-Plus, see their docstrings documentation.
+Plus, you can see their docstrings documentation.

 ```python
 inspect('dupa')